geolta/FreeCAD-Ribbon/README.md

 This is not finished or intended for production use, but rather to look at where the limitations of this approach, implementing it as an external Python addon, lie.

 ## Installation
-Download this repository, extract the folder and copy it to the `Mod` folder of your FreeCAD installation.
+Download this repository, extract the folder and copy it to the `Mod` folder of FreeCAD, detailed information can be found at the [FreeCAD Wiki](https://wiki.freecad.org/Installing_more_workbenches).

 ## Uninstallation
 1. Remove the folder of this in the `Mod` folder of your FreeCAD installation